Lordjiggyx/SQAF/README.md

 * Creating a survey response - S
 * Adding an answer to a survey response - S
 * Getting all survey responses associated with a specific survey - L
-* Get average deviation - L
+* Get average deviation of a survey  - L
-* Get standard deviation - L
+* Get standard deviation of a survey - L
 * Get maximum score of a survey - L
 * Get minimum score of a survey - L
 * Get standard deviation for a specific question on a survey- L